strimzi/proposals/050-unidirectional-topic-operator.md

 To avoid ambiguity we will continue to require that a single `KafkaTopic` is used to manage a single topic in a single Kafka cluster.

 The fact that there are legal topic names (in Kafka) that are not legal resource names (in Kube) provided the motivation for supporting `spec.topicName`, so that a topic in Kafka could be managed by a `KafkaTopic` with a different `metadata.name`.
-As such it's not possible for the Kube apiserver to enforce the single resource principal because multiple `KafkaTopic` resource might refer to the same topic (i.e. the uniqueness constraint on `metadata.name` is insufficient).
+As such it's not possible for the Kube apiserver to enforce the single resource principal because multiple `KafkaTopic` resources might refer to the same topic (i.e. the uniqueness constraint on `metadata.name` is insufficient).
 It is therefore left to the operator to detect if there are multiple `KafkaTopics` which point to the same topic in Kafka.

 To do this, the operator will keep an in-memory mapping of _topic name_ to (`metadata.namespace`, `metadata.name`)-pairs (where _topic name_ is `spec.topicName`, defaulting to `metadata.name` as described above).